Statistics

 Metric Description Operations

 The number of BDD operations performed on BDD nodes so far during synthesis, for which the cache is checked and the result is not already in the cache.
-The number of operations performed on BDD nodes is a platform and machine independent measure of the amount of time needed to perform BDD operations, due to BDD operations being implemented recursively on their node trees.
+The number of operations performed on BDD nodes is a platform and machine independent measure of the amount of time needed to perform BDD operations, due to BDD operations being implemented recursively on their node graphs.

 Used BBD nodes